saulpw/visidata/README.md

 | **+** | Join all selected sheets, keeping all rows from first sheet (outer join) |
 | ** * ** (asterisk) | Join all selected sheets, keeping all rows from all sheets (full join) |
 | **~** | Join all selected sheets, keeping only rows NOT in all sheets (diff join) |

+### Notes

+- Edits made to a joined sheet will be reflected in the source sheets.

 ### Configurable Options (via shift-'O')